asdf-vm/asdf-ruby/README.md

 ```

 > [!NOTE]
 > This plugin does not automatically fetch new Ruby versions.
-Running `asdf plugin-update ruby` will update asdf-ruby and ensure the latest versions of Ruby are available to install.
+Running `asdf plugin update ruby` will update asdf-ruby and ensure the latest versions of Ruby are available to install.

 By default asdf-ruby uses a recent release of ruby-build, however instead you can choose your own branch/tag through the `ASDF_RUBY_BUILD_VERSION` variable: